GLOBAL CITIES FUND FOR MIGRANTS AND REFUGEES

 How does the Global Cities Fund work?

-The GCF supports city-led interventions with average grants of US$200,000 to each grantee over a period of 18 months across a wide range of themes – from health to economic inclusion, climate migration, early childhood development, and more.
+The GCF supports city-led interventions with grants up to $500,000 to each grantee over a period of two years across a wide range of themes – from health to economic inclusion, climate migration, early childhood development, and more.
 Proposals are invitation- only and evaluated by a Selection Committee of subject-matter experts.
 The MMC and its Strategic Partners provide city grantees with customized technical, advocacy, fundraising, communications, and networking support to accelerate, institutionalize, and/or scale local impact beyond the duration of the grant.

 What are the results of the Global Cities Fund?

-Beginning in 2021 with a US$1 million seed investment to support five cities in the face of the Covid-19 pandemic, in just a few years the GCF has become an US$8 million fund supported by five donors with a pipeline of 28 city grantees, exceeding our goal to raise funding for 22 cities by the end of 2022.
+Beginning in 2021 with a US$1 million seed investment to support five cities in the face of the Covid-19 pandemic, the GCF has mobilized $28 million and helped 26 cities across 22 countries improve the lives of more than 100,000 people.

 In successfully delivering their projects, GCF cities are building their own case for more direct funding to continue their actions and drive progress towards global goals.
 To date, 90 percent of cities who benefited from the GCF have already used our seed funding as proof of concept to independently unlock an additional investments to continue or expand their projects.

-To drive momentum and transformative change, the MMC set a vision for the Global Cities Fund for Migrants and Refugees to reach $50 million – starting with $25 million by 2025 – so it can support more cities and deepen its impact through multi-year grants and more predictable funding rounds.
+To drive momentum and transformative change, the MMC set a vision for the GCF to reach $50 million – starting with $25 million by 2025 – so it can support more cities and deepen its impact through multi-year grants and more predictable funding rounds.